Hydrogen & Renewable Energy Opportunities in Alberta, Canada

 Low Corporate Tax Burden

-Alberta’s corporate tax rate has dropped to 8% — the lowest in the country.
+Alberta’s combined corporate tax rate is 23% — the lowest in the country and lower than 44 US states.

 Pro-Business Climate